samidhdk/Warcraft-Rumble-RESTful-API/README.md

 Retrieves a JSON file containing information about all units of the specified type.

 **Unit type options:**
-- Leader
+- leader
-- Spell
+- spell
-- Troop
+- troop

 ## /units/cost/{unit_cost}